For people struggling to get by on minimum wage, one of the biggest challenges is housing.

 Although housing choice vouchers have many advantages over old-school public housing, they also come with some major headaches for renters.
 These include:

-- Extra Work.
-Getting and using a housing choice voucher takes a lot of work.
-Would-be recipients have to go through a long application process, wait months or years for a voucher, and then search for a landlord who will accept it.
-Once they do, they need to reach a deal with the landlord and have the property inspected to make sure it meets PHA requirements.
 After moving in, they must keep the PHA updated on any changes in their family composition or income that could affect their subsidy.
-If they move, they must notify the PHA ahead of time and find a new home that fits all PHA requirements.
+If they move, they must notify the PHA ahead of time and find a new home that fits all program requirements.

 How to Apply for a Housing Choice Voucher

-When you apply, the PHA requests information about your family size, personal history, income, and assets.
+When you apply, the PHA requests information about your family size, income, and background.
 Some PHAs accept this information by mail or online.
 Others require a personal interview, either in your home or at the PHA office.
 The PHA is likely to ask for documents to prove your identity, citizenship status, and income.